 # RealTimeProtectionEnabled : True

-# TEST: Attempt to disable real-time protection (should FAIL)
+# TEST: Attempt to disable real-time protection (should FAIL when tamper protection is ON)

 # WHY: Validates that tamper protection is actually enforcing.